Bullseye (Marvel Comics): Criminal career

-After encountering the amnesiac Daredevil, he takes advantage of this by committing robberies while impersonating Daredevil in an attempt to destroy his nemesis's image.
+After encountering the amnesiac Daredevil, Bullseye commits robberies while impersonating Daredevil in an attempt to destroy his nemesis's image.
 In one of his early heists, he is caught by his mark's disillusioned trophy wife.
 He becomes enamored of the wife who pleads with him to be taken away by him, but he keeps the wife in his derelict hideout as his lover, attempting to flatter her by showering her with stolen money and jewelry.
 However, the woman realizes that he is mentally fragile and, frightened by one of his psychotic outbursts, leaves him.
 Gradually, Bullseye becomes so immersed in his Daredevil impersonation that he believes himself to truly be Daredevil, a confusion which the real hero takes advantage of to defeat him.